 How Online Reviews Are Good For Your Nonprofit

+Can reviews have an impact on nonprofits?
 Most consumers look for reviews of companies, products, and services before they commit to a purchase, but do they do the same research before donating to a non-profit?
 Absolutely.

 Where should a non-profit go to host their reviews?
 The first place is on Google and on Facebook.
 They’re simple to search for, and often are going to be on the top of the page when someone searches your organization.
-They’re simple to set up and very effective.
+They’re easy to set up and very effective.
 For non-profit specific review websites, try Charity Navigator or Guide Star, they both allow you to create your profile, and Charity Navigator lets visitors donate.
 In order to get reviews, you want to make it easy for your nonprofit to be found on review sites.

 Don’t fret over a few negative reviews; chances are that they’ll happen.
 From the donor’s perspective, it might seem a little odd if you only have 5-star reviews.
 Most people will still work with you if you have a 3-star average, so don’t sweat it.
 Work on getting more, positive reviews to balance it out and don’t let it slow you down too much.